blueberry lemon bundt cake

 - 1 1/3 cups fresh blueberries

-- Preheat oven to 350°F and spray a 10-cup bundt pan generously with nonstick spray.
+- Preheat oven to 350°F and spray a 10-cup bundt pan generously with baking spray containing flour.
 Whisk together flour, baking powder, baking soda, and salt in a medium bowl; reserve one tablespoon flour mixture to toss with blueberries.

 - Beat butter, sugar, and lemon zest in a large mixer bowl on medium speed until pale and fluffy.
+Mix in lemon extract and vanilla extract.
 Reduce speed to low and add eggs one at a time.
-Combine buttermilk, lemon juice, and vanilla in a small bowl.
+Combine buttermilk and lemon juice in a small bowl.
 Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.
 Toss blueberries with reserved flour mixture and gently fold into batter.

-- For the glaze, whisk together melted butter, powdered sugar, salt, lemon zest, lemon juice, and milk in a small bowl.
+- For the glaze, whisk together melted butter, salt, lemon zest, powdered sugar, and milk in a small bowl.
 Drizzle glaze over cooled cake and let set before serving.
 Store leftovers in an airtight container at room temperature.

 - Calories: 315